-Sanctioning for Academic Integrity and Honesty Violations

-Education, punishment, and restitution serve as the basis for determining the appropriate sanction(s).
+Sanctioning for Academic Integrity and Honesty Violations Education, punishment, and restitution serve as the basis for determining the appropriate sanction(s).
 Sanctions are not lowered due to acceptance of responsibility, honesty, or cooperativeness, because integrity is expected of students.
 Rather, sanctions may be escalated when an inquiry officer determines a pattern of behavior, deceptiveness, non-compliance, or intent exists.
 Similarly, personal or environmental circumstances preceding a violation do not influence sanctions-absent a finding of intent-because the purpose of adjudication is to address the decision-making of a student.

-Given the above philosophy, the following sanctions are ordered from lowest to strongest response.
-Multiple sanctions may be applied, but note that some sort of grade alteration is almost always used in sanctioning as a response to an Academic Integrity and Honesty violation.
-It is the sole authority of the inquiry officer(s) to determine what sanctions are properly educational, punitive and reparative.
+Multiple sanctions may be applied but note that some sort of grade alteration is almost always used in sanctioning as a response to an Academic Integrity and Honesty violation.
+It is the sole authority of the inquiry officer(s) to determine what sanctions are properly educational, punitive, and reparative.